-Public Participation: A neighborhood information meeting was held at 11:00 AM on September 8, 2022, at the 3rd floor of the on-site parking garage.
-A letter was sent out previously to all neighbors living within 300 feet of the boundaries of the project inviting them to this meeting.
+Public Participation: A neighborhood information meeting was held at 11:00 a.m. on September 8, 2022, at the 3rd floor of the on-site parking garage.
 By staff's count 48 persons attended this meeting including three persons representing the developer and one City staff member.
-The developer erected two City provided signs along Palm Harbor Parkway, notifying the general public at least 14 days prior to each of the PLDRB meetings.
-The City ran a news ad 20 days prior to the September 20, 2022, PLDRB meeting and since the project was continued ("date certain" to October 19th) by the PLDRB no additional newspaper ad was required.
+The developer erected two City provided signs along Palm Harbor Parkway at least 14 days prior to each of the PLDRB meetings and will do so again 14 days prior to each City Council public hearings.
+The City ran a news ad 20 days prior to the September 20, 2022, PLDRB meeting and since the project was continued ("date certain" to October 19, 2022) by the PLDRB no additional news ad was required.
+News ads are being run 13 days prior to each City Council public hearing.